Overdose - Clinical Manifestations

-Generally, with overdose, the effects of drugs are exaggerated, ADRs become more pronounced, and other, unexpected reactions may be observed.
-Large overdoses of some medications may cause only minimal ADRs; yet, with other medications even smaller overdoses can cause severe toxicity, including death.
+Generally, with overdose, the effects of drugs are exaggerated, ADRs become more pronounced, and other unexpected reactions may be observed.
+Large overdoses of some medications may cause only minimal ADRs; yet, with other medications even smaller overdoses may cause severe toxicity, to include death.
 A single dose of some medications can be lethal to a young child.
-Although clinical manifestations of drug overdose vary, signs and symptoms in Box B are suggestive of medication-induced toxicity in general.
+Although clinical manifestations of drug overdose vary, the signs and symptoms in Box B are suggestive of medication-induced toxicity in general.

 Combining opioid analgesics with alcohol and other central nervous system (CNS) depressants increases the risk of respiratory depression and death.
-Indeed, opioids, alcohol, and sedatives are often present in fatal drug overdose.
-Risk factors for overdose with prescribed opioid analgesics include a history of substance abuse, high prescribed dosage, male gender, older age, mental health conditions, concurrent prescriptions of other CNS depressants (e.g., benzodiazepines), and lower socioeconomic status.
+Indeed, opioids, alcohol, and sedatives are often present in fatal drug overdoses.
+Risk factors for overdose with prescribed opioid analgesics include middle age; history of substance abuse, including prescription and illicit drugs and alcohol; comorbid mental and medical disorders; high opioid dose (particularly with added benzodiazepines); methadone use; benzodiazepine coprescribing; antidepressant coprescribing; and unemployment.19 A history of substance abuse, high prescribed dosage, male gender, older age, mental health conditions, concurrent prescriptions of other CNS depressants (e.g., benzodiazepines), and lower socioeconomic status.